MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 <p align="center"><img width="480" src="Docs/mhc-amazon-ffs-cert.png">
 </p>

-- Note: The WSS device certificate generated during the DAK process is a chain certificate and WolfSSL API needs it in PEM format, hence 'Device Certificate and Private Key format' set to ASN1 is only valid for the devicePvtKey.
-The deviceCert will be in PEM format.
-(These are generated automatically using the python script)*
+- Note: The WSS device certificate generated during the DAK process is a chain certificate and WolfSSL API needs it in PEM format, hence even though the 'Device Certificate and Private Key format' set to ASN1, it is valid only for the devicePvtKey.
+The deviceCert will be in PEM format in generated amazon_ffs_certs.h (generated automatically using the python script) file

 9. Navigate to *Active Components -> System Configuration -> TCP/IP Stack -> TRANSPORT LAYER -> TCP*  and modify the TCP socket Tx buffer size to 1024 bytes and Rx buffer size to 2048.